boltlabs-inc/key-mgmt-spec/current-development-phase.md

 ## System Architecture
 See the [Systems Architecture page](systems-architecture.md) for details.

-There are two basic components: a [local client](systems-architecture.md#local_client) (which runs on an asset owner device and initiates all workflows) and a [key server](systems-architecture.md#key_server) (which provides the storage and retrieval of arbitrary secrets).
+There are two basic components: a [client](systems-architecture.md#client) (which runs on an asset owner device and initiates all workflows) and a [key server](systems-architecture.md#key-server) (which provides the storage and retrieval of arbitrary secrets).
 These components communicate over secure channels at all times.

 ## Workflows
 We provide sketches of the basic generation, storage, and use of arbitrary secrets below.
 These flows are initiated by the asset owner.

 ### Setting up secure channels with the key server
+See the [Networking subsection](systems-architecture.md#networking) on the [Systems Architecture page](systems-architecture.md) for details.
 1. The asset owner may _register_ with the key server via an asymmetric password-authenticated key exchange protocol.
     1. Registration MUST occur via a channel that satisfies authentication of the server, confidentiality, and integrity.
 1. The asset owner may _open an authenticated session_ with the key server via an asymmetric password-authenticated key exchange protocol.